google/fhir-dbt-analytics/readme/project_overview.md

 ### fhir_resources

-Foundational models for the project that produce views and common table expressions (CTEs) for FHIR resources that are then referenced by the metrics.
+Foundational models for the project that produce views for FHIR resources that are then referenced by the metrics.
+Logic performed within the view:

-For each FHIR resource, the project contains two dbt models:

--   A View named `FhirResource_view` (e.g. *AllergyIntolerance_view*)
--   A CTE named `FhirResource` (e.g. *AllergyIntolerance*)

-Logic performed within the *View*:

 -   Identify whether the FHIR resource exists in the dataset
 -   Construct the view referencing the FHIR resource table
 -   Append metadata commonly used by the metrics such as `metric_date`, `source_system` and `site`

-Logic performed within the *CTE*:

--   Reference the corresponding FHIR View
--   Filter the View on the patient cohort selected by the `cohort` project variable (no filtering applied if `cohort=all_patients`)

 ### metadata